 We’ve been busy with eG Innovations at several customer sites for Proof of Concepts or troubleshooting.
-With all the implementations we gather more data and have access to more and more interesting screenshots that show you why eG Enterprise is a great tool for end to end monitoring.
+With all the implementations we gather more data and have access to more and more interesting screenshots that show you why eG Enterprise is a great end to end monitoring tool.

 First let’s take a look at the components that we configured to be monitored, we monitor 10 Citrix servers streamed with Provisioning services.
 The servers are monitored with an agent installed, an agent gives more information then agent-less.